 Hello Everyone!
-Welcome to week 12 of my Bible Art Journaling Challenge!
+Welcome to lesson 12 of my Bible Art Journaling Challenge!
 This week I wanted to follow on from what I talked about last week.
 I don’t normally have my themes rely on each other too much so they can be enjoyed on their own.
 This time, it would at least be helpful if you were aware of what I talked about last week, so you can get more out of this week’s challenge.
 The creative techniques, however, are different.

 In my video today, I am giving a tutorial on a few different art techniques which I seem to get a lot of questions about more recently.
 People ask me a lot about how to apply Art Basics clear gesso.
 About how to effectively trace, draw, shade in painting and more.
 I’ve also included a free download for you!
 I hope this week will help in beginning to make some sense of questions you may have.
 If you have further questions, please leave a comment below and I’ll respond.
 The goal is to be equipped enough in whatever creative skills you hope for, that when you go to Bible art journal, you can focus on being with God and His Word, rather than getting caught up in trying to figure out creative skills.
 Hopefully I can help this creative journey be smoother for you so your time with God can be sweeter and sweeter.
 Enjoy my video below and then be sure to read the rest of my post below to get the most out of this week!